nirmeshk/tweet_analysis/README.md

 - Because of the large number of dependencies, the easiest way to setup this project is to load a fresh `Ubuntu 14.04 Base` image from on VCL (Ncsu virtual computing Lab) and use setup script provided in the project folder.
 Note: The setup script is tested with clean Ubuntu enviornment without any packages pre installed.
 Running the script in your local machine may produce some unexpected results.
 - Once the vcl instance is ready, download the tweet_analysis/ folder inside $HOME.
 - Run `sudo sh setup.sh` inside project folder.
 This will install all the required programs for running the project.
 - Now we need to start storm topology and submit the job.
 Run `sparse run -t 600` inside project folder.
 This will automatically start storm instance and submit the topology to storm. `-t` option is used for specifying the run time for topology.
 So the above command will ensure that topology runs for 600 seconds.
+If the complete data analysis is required, we can set the running time around t >3000 seconds.

 - After this, In a separate tab, start the live dashboard by running

    ```